Home

 The policy states that agencies must develop and use AI consistent with US law and policies, democratic values, and international law and treaty obligations.
 Agency heads will monitor, assess, and mitigate risks tied to their agency’s development and use of AI, including when AI decision-making outputs are used in a defense, intelligence, or law enforcement context.
 These include risks to physical safety, privacy harms, discrimination and bias, inappropriate use in conflict, data spillage from AI systems trained on classified or controlled information, and more.

-In order to keep pace with evolving technology, the US must create a public AI framework titled “Framework to Advance AI Governance and Risk Management in National Security.”
-This AI framework will serve as a national security-focused counterpart to the March 2024 OMB memo on “Advancing Governance, Innovation, and Risk Management for Agency Use of Artificial Intelligence.”
-The AI Framework will specify guidance on AI activities that pose unacceptable levels of risk and should be prohibited, that are high impact and require minimum risk management, and more.
+The policy is accompanied by a “Framework to Advance AI Governance and Risk Management in National Security.”
+This AI framework serves as a national security-focused counterpart to the March 2024 OMB memo on “Advancing Governance, Innovation, and Risk Management for Agency Use of Artificial Intelligence.”
+The AI Framework specifies guidance on AI activities that pose unacceptable levels of risk and should be prohibited, that are high impact and require minimum risk management, and more.

 The State Department, the Department of the Treasury, DOD, DOJ, Commerce, DOE, DHS, and ODNI will issue or update guidance on AI governance and risk management for their respective national security strategies in line with the aforementioned AI Framework, the memo states.